Programs & Activities

 The Las Cruces Museums will be open late every Wednesday during the summer 2017.
 Each week we will have a special event at one of the four museums in addition to our exhibitions.
 Free, no registration required.

-- June 21, 5pm - 7pm: Join us at the museum as we explore ancient creatures from the Permian to the Present.
-Throughout the evening we will have hands-on experiences and a presentation by a paleontologist.
+- June 21, 5pm - 7pm: "A Prehistoric Evening" Join us at the museum as we explore ancient creatures from the Permian to the Present.
+Throughout the evening we will have hands-on experiences and a presentation by paleontologist, Joshua Ludtke.

 - July 19, 5pm - 7pm: Biology Event with NMSU - Join us at the museum for an investigation into current science policy.
 Co-hosted by the museum and NMSU Biology, we will delve into climate change, vaccines, and more!